lf-lang/vscode-lingua-franca/CONTRIBUTING.md

 && cd vscode-lingua-franca \
 && npm install
 ```
-(if you do not have a public key set up for authentication with GitHub, you can also use HTTPS:
+If you do not have a public key set up for authentication with GitHub, you can also use HTTPS:
 ```
 git clone https://github.com/lf-lang/vscode-lingua-franca.git \
 && cd vscode-lingua-franca \